 Phillip Bourne and Janice Porter both showed us round this department.
 Many of you will have met them at Friends’ events, mainly at the Town Hall when they have talked to us about their work.
 Janice has retired since our trip after working as a conservator for over 40 years and at the Studios since 2001.

 A painting due to be exhibited at Tate Britain was being worked on.
-It had flood damage, tide marks, both were visible on the frame and the painting.
+It had flood damage and tide marks were visible on both the frame and the painting.
 Work to be done in a case like this depended very much on the action of the individuals who rescued the item, how quickly they acted and what they did.

 Janice described the work being done on an Heraldic Panel from a church.
 This huge, square, wooden panel, dated 1695, had woodworm, was dirty, damaged, had had several layers of varnish applied over the years and was very discoloured.
 A decision is often made as to how much attempt there should be to repair some damage as it can be considered part of its history.

 Phillip then showed us ‘Penelope’, our oil on canvas painting by Alfred Louis Andrieux (1879-1945), which is being conserved by the Friends helped by money donated by James Hilton.
 It will take approximately 90 hours to complete the conservation process.

 There were dirty brown patches, some of which had been cleaned revealing a beautiful blue sky.
 There was a lot of black surface dirt, a thin layer of varnish and a lot of cracking.
 There was also what they call ‘cupping’ which describes the curling upwards from the cracks.
 This can be treated with controlled moisture using a vacuum.

 It was a memorable day.
 Places on trips to the Studios are always much in demand, they sold out on this one in the first week.